veelo/gettext/readme.md

 In other languages, string extraction into a `.pot` file is done by invoking the `xgettext` tool from the GNU `gettext` utilities.
 Because `xgettext` does not know about all the string literal syntaxes in D, we employ D itself to perform this task.

-This is how this works: The `dub run --config=xgettext` line in the  `postBuildCommands` section of your Dub configuration compiles and runs your project into an alternative `targetPath` and executes the code that you have mixed in at the top of your `main()` function.
+This is how this works: The `dub run --config=xgettext` line in the  `preBuildCommands` section of your Dub configuration compiles and runs your project into an alternative `targetPath` and executes the code that you have mixed in at the top of your `main()` function.
 That code makes smart use of D language features to collect all strings that are to be translated, together with information from your Dub configuration and the latest Git tag.
 The rest of your `main()` is ignored in this configuration.
 In any other configuration the mixin is actually empty.

 By default this creates (or overwrites) the PO template in the `po` folder of your project.
 This can be changed by using options; To see which options are accepted, run the command with the `--help` option:
 ```shell